gokr/spry/README.md

 3. Clone this repo.
 Then run `nimble install` in it.
 That should hopefully end up with `spry` and `ispry` built and in your path.

 4. Try with say `spry --version` or `spry -e "echo (3 + 4)"`.
 And you can also try the REPL with `ispry`.

-5. Finally run all tests using `cd tests && sh run.sh` (runjs.sh is for running them in nodejs, but not fully green right now).
-On windows two tests fail as of writing this.

 ## Playing with it